KDO-RG/Duplicate-Media-Finder/README.md

 ---

 ## 🚀 Overview
-**Duplicate Media Finder** is a high-performance utility designed for users who need to clean up their storage and regain control over their file organization.
+**Duplicate Media Finder** (DMF) is a high-performance utility designed for users who need to clean up their storage and regain control over their file organization.
 Whether you are dealing with thousands of vacation photos, massive music libraries, or cluttered document folders, this tool provides a safe and efficient way to eliminate redundancy.

 ## ✨ Key Features
 *   **Precision Scanning:** Uses advanced comparison technology to find bit-for-bit identical files, even if they have different names.